Libbi Gorr: Television

-As McFeast she also created 14 TV specials, including Breasts, Sex, Guys and Videotape, Portrait of a Power Pussy and the television show Elle McFeast Live.
-Gorr made the transition to appearing as herself on camera hosting the Marie Clare "What Women Want" forums, and the televised IF awards for film in Australia.
-In 2001 a portrait of her, called "Excelle – Libbi Gorr", by painter Margarita Georgiadis, was entered in the Archibald Prize for portraiture.
+As McFeast, Gorr also created 14 TV specials, including Breasts, Sex, Guys and Videotape, Portrait of a Power Pussy and the television show Elle McFeast Live.
+Gorr made the transition to appearing as herself on camera hosting the Marie Claire "What Women Want" forums, and the televised IF awards for film in Australia.
+In 2001 a portrait of her, entitled "Excelle – Libbi Gorr", by painter Margarita Georgiadis, was entered in the Archibald Prize for portraiture.
 The painting was hung as a finalist.
 A photographic portrait by Petrea Hicks was also hung the following year.